 The GIA’s coloured diamond grading scale ranges from Fancy Light, through Fancy, Fancy Dark, Fancy Deep, Fancy Intense to, rarest and most prized, Fancy Vivid.
 The way a yellow diamond is cut affects the intensity of colour; jewellers often use radiant cuts because the many facets enhance the hue.
 As such, emerald cut fancy coloured diamonds are the rarest: to achieve a strong saturation without the help of facets, the colour needs to be spread evenly throughout the stone.

 Saturation isn’t the only characteristic that affects a yellow diamond’s desirability.
 Like paint colours, yellow diamonds can have orange, brown or green tones.
 Preference for one tone over another is a matter of personal choice, but ‘pure’ yellow stones are the most sought after, although more recently orangey-yellow diamonds have become highly prized.
 Like white diamonds, yellow diamonds contain individual inclusions and blemishes; flawless emerald cut Fancy Vivid yellows are true collectors’ stones.

-The market for yellow diamonds has risen in the past two decades; partly due to increased interest as celebrities wear them on the red carpet, but moreover, as consumers become more aware of the beauty and rarity of these sunshine-hued stones.
+The market for yellow diamonds has risen in the past two decades, partly due to increased interest as celebrities wear them on the red carpet, most recently Lady Gaga at the 2019 Academy Awards, who wore a 141 year old 128.50 carat yellow diamond.
+Moreover, as consumers become more aware of the beauty and rarity of these sunshine hued stones.
 As jewellery connoisseurs seek to diversify, yellow diamonds represent a magnificent springboard into the exclusive world of coloured diamonds.